 Corrosion control with a phosphate-based inhibitor offers a solution to protect Hamilton Water customers from all contact sources of lead (pipes, fixtures and solder) in drinking water.
 A protective film is created inside the pipes that reduce the release of metals, such as lead and copper from household plumbing.
 This is important for those who cannot afford to replace the private-owned portion of their lead pipe, and those with newer homes that do not have lead supply pipes but still have leaded-brass fixtures and lead solder in their internal plumbing.

-The City has proposed having orthophosphate, a phosphate-based inhibitor in the drinking water process to protect residents from the release of lead into drinking water.
+On November 25 2016, Council approved the use of orthophosphate, a phosphate-based inhibitor in the drinking water process to protect residents from the release of lead into the drinking water.

 What is orthophosphate?